 The next photographs were captured during days out around Northern Ireland.
 It’s liberating to have the power of the X100 with such refreshing portability.

 From macro style images through to cityscapes the X100 is an all-round performer.
 For me, it is the ultimate travel and documentary camera.

 This next image was taken on a summer’s day in the Mournes.
 We saw every type of weather possible from agonisingly painful hale storms through to burning sun in a single August afternoon.

 There wasn’t much to capture but the treat came on our way back down from the mountains with a single shot over the wall.
 I love how the horses almost mimic the contours of the mountain backdrop.

 If you are concerned about the image quality for professional work, fear not.
 Employing the same sensor as the flagship Fujifilm range the X100 series delivers stunning image quality with impeccable colour rendering.

-For me the X100 Series is special, it’s portable, ideal for traveling light and both the X100T and X100F offer charging over USB so you don’t even need to pack a charger.
+For me the X100 Series is special.
+It’s portable, ideal for traveling light, both the X100T and X100F offer charging over USB.
 It’s powerful, the X100F hosts the same sensor as the flagship X-Pro2 and X-T2 cameras and like is larger relations it’s versatile enough to capture stunning images in almost every situation.